Mesoscale two-sample testing for networks: Abstract

 \section{Abstract}

 Networks arise naturally in many scientific fields as a representation of pairwise connections.
-Statistical network analysis has most often considered a single large network, but it is common in a number of applications, for example, neuroimaging, to observe multiple networks on a shared node set.
+Statistical network analysis has most often considered a single large network, but it is common in a number of applications to observe multiple networks on a shared node set.
 When these networks are grouped by case-control status or another categorical covariate, the classical statistical question of two-sample comparison arises.
 In this work, we address the problem of testing for statistically significant differences in a given arbitrary subset of connections.
 This general framework allows an analyst to focus on a single node, a specific region of interest, or compare whole networks.
 Our ability to conduct ``mesoscale'' testing on a meaningful group of edges is particularly relevant for applications such as neuroimaging and distinguishes our approach from prior work, which tends to focus either on a single node or the whole network.
 In this mesoscale setting, we develop statistically sound projection-based tests for two-sample comparison in both weighted and binary edge networks.
-Our approach can leverage all available network information, and learn informative projections which improve testing power when low-dimensional latent network structure is present.
+The key to our approach is to leverage network information from outside the set of interest to learn informative low-rank projections which leads to more powerful tests.